osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 [[file:files/desktop.png]]

-1. haptixStart: Double-click to launch the Gazebo prosthetic arm simulator.
+1. haptixStart: Double-click to launch the Gazebo-classic prosthetic arm simulator.

 1. haptixUpdate: Double-click to check for software updates and install them if found.